kschach/Presentation/PITCHME.md

 ## Prospective and Anticipated Outcomes

 #VSLIDE
-### Prospective Outcomes
+### Prospective Positions
-- Access programs are regressive and antithetical to social justice.<!-- .element: class="fragment" -->
+-A)  Access programs are regressive and antithetical to social justice.<!-- .element: class="fragment" -->

-- Access programs contribute to individual affirmation and help service users improve their well-being<!-- .element: class="fragment" -->
+-B)  Access programs contribute to individual affirmation and help service users improve their well-being.<!-- .element: class="fragment" -->

 #VSLIDE
-### Prospective Outcomes
+### Prospective Positions
-- In addition to individual affirmation, access programs contribute to broader social transformation by empowering service users<!-- .element: class="fragment" -->
+-C)  In addition to individual affirmation, access programs contribute to broader social transformation by empowering service users as political agents.<!-- .element: class="fragment" -->

-- In addition to individual affirmation, access programs contribute to social transformation by securing structural changes in the welfare system<!-- .element: class="fragment" -->
+-D)  In addition to individual affirmation, access programs contribute to social transformation by securing structural changes in the welfare system.<!-- .element: class="fragment" -->
     - Accessibility<!-- .element: class="fragment" -->
+    - Generosity<!-- .element: class="fragment" -->
     - Equity<!-- .element: class="fragment" -->
-    - Generosity<!-- .element: class="fragment" -->

 #VSLIDE
-### Anticipated Outcomes
+### Hypotheses
 - Non-profit-mediated access programs...
     - follow a strategy of affirmation.<!-- .element: class="fragment" -->
-    - may the most life-valuable intervention strategy available to non-profits seeking to increase community members' incomes<!-- .element: class="fragment" -->
+    - may be the most life-valuable intervention strategy available to non-profits seeking to increase community members' incomes<!-- .element: class="fragment" -->
     - lack the oppositional vision and strategy needed for fundamental transformation of the welfare state.<!-- .element: class="fragment" -->
     - function as an "abeyance structure" (Taylor 1989:762)<!-- .element: class="fragment" -->